-Well, we're not sure if Cooper Peak is an official name, but we were told the summit is marked as such on certain old maps of Ashcroft.
+A grand entrance to a beautiful basin.
+Well, we’re not sure if Cooper Peak is an official name, but we were told the summit is marked as such on certain old maps of Ashcroft.
 Cooper Peak, or Unnamed 13,220 ft. as I read it on some maps, is technically part of nearby Star Peak.
 But unofficial status aside, it was worth every kicked step up to its airy summit.
-It's in a beautiful basin above Lindley Hut...
+It’s...

+Sean, up at Ashcroft.
 Spring has arrived.
 The ski areas are calling it a season, the snow has been melting around town, and the backcountry conditions are shaping up at the higher elevations.
 Aspen had an above average year in terms of snowfall but we saw three dust events, one of which was pretty significant.
-How that will affect our spring ski season remains to be seen, but it won't keep us from getting...
+How that will affect our spring ski season remains to be seen, but it won’t...

 Skiing the Pearl Couloir on Cathedral Peak.